nchand/BarCodeGenerator/README.md

 ## License

 BarCodeGenerator is shared under the [MIT license](https://github.com/nchand/BarCodeGenerator/blob/master/LICENSE).
-This means you can modify and use it however you want, But please give this the GitHub repo a :star
+This means you can modify and use it however you want, But please give this the GitHub repo a :star2: